rgcottrell/MLND-Capstone/README.md

 * ```train.py```: Use this script to train the model.
 Training with an NVIDIA Titan X (Pascal) GPU will take approximately three days to reach 95% accuracy.
 * ```eval.py```: Use this script to periodically evaluate the validation set during training.
 After finishing training, run with ```-set=test``` to calculate accuracy and coverage on the test set.
 * ```predict.py```: Use this script to make predictions on new images in the ```predict``` directory.
 Images should be 64x64 jpegs.
 Results will be available in ```predict.csv```.
+* ```export.py```: Use this script to extract the trained model in a format suitable for use in external applications.

 Two Python utility modules are used for training and evaluation.